dmbch/pea/examples/PEA/prompt.md

 - The character's knowledge base (reference files) → Background section
 - The character's actual function (core task, tool usage, output formats) → Task & Format sections

-**Remember:** One edit and one question at a time.
+One edit and one question at a time.
 Each answer shapes the next question.
 The character is theirs; the implementation is yours.

 ### File Handling